COP26: Great expectations — and gripes — in Glasgow | DW | 29.10.2021

 Josh Hale was among those who heeded the call.
 "Someone snapped it up within six hours of us putting it online," he said.
 "It's been kind of wild in Glasgow.
 There's a buzz about the place."

-Hale and his fiancee will be able to cover almost three months' rent plus put something aside for their wedding with the money they'll make from a 12-day sublet to a Singaporean attendee.
+Hale and his fiancee will be able to cover almost three months' rent, and put something aside for their wedding, with the money they'll make from a 12-day sublet to a Singaporean attendee.

-But he says a bigger reward would be seeing his hometown get a new entry in the history books.
+But he said a bigger reward would be seeing his hometown get a new entry in the history books.

-Volunteer Graeme Edolls thinks that, along with its gems, Glasgow's deep inequities should be on display to show world leaders precisely why they must commit to urgent action.
+Volunteer Graeme Eddolls thinks that, along with its gems, Glasgow's deep inequities should be on display to show world leaders precisely why they must commit to urgent action.

 "I want people to see the fact that this city has one of the lowest life expectancies for men and women in the developed world," he said, "and the fact we have a motorway that scars our city. ...
 The pollution directly contributes to the health inequalities we see."